 Those resources also provide insight and serve as helpful tools for you as well.
 By providing your patients with this support and information, you are allowing us to partner with you in their care.
 Our blog has an entire section of content written specifically for you as medical professionals.
 We address topics ranging from considerations for prenatal care, communication with parents, and even your self-care.

 We believe these resources are just the beginning.
-With your expertise, innovation, and passion, and our personal experience, vision, and commitment, we have the opportunity to change the way parents experience the continuation of a pregnancy despite a terminal diagnosis.
+With your expertise, innovation, and passion, and our personal experience, vision, and commitment, we have the opportunity to change the way parents experience the continuation of a pregnancy despite a life-limiting prenatal diagnosis.
 We have the chance to give them information to help them make gut-wrenching decisions, the gift of presence in their limited time, and support as they navigate grief and loss.
 We have the ability to make emotional considerations an integral part of providing care to these families.

 You may be wondering how to start this process.
 Simply put, it begins by you learning about us and utilizing the resources we offer.
 Then, we want to know what you need.
 What resources can we create and provide for you and your patients?
 What can you teach us?
 What can Carrying To Term, an organization of passionate and experienced parents, teach you?